-1. At first, you’ll only need to bathe your baby a few times a week, topping and tailing them (clean his face, tummy and bottom area) on non-bath days.
+1. At first, you’ll only need to bathe your baby a few times a week, topping and tailing them (clean their face, tummy and bottom area) on non-bath days.

 2. As soon as you think your baby is ready for a daily bath, make it predictable and comforting by following a regular routine.
 Have everything you need to hand before you start and make sure the bathroom is warm.

 3. Once you’re ready, run the bath.
 You can use a baby bath but some parents prefer to bathe their baby in the basin – it’s a good height for you and the perfect size for baby.

 4. The best way to avoid scalding your baby is to run some cold water first, then top up with warm water to a safe temperature (check it with your elbow or with a bath thermometer – it should be warm, not hot, between 36-38°C).
 Keep the water shallow – around 5-8cm is deep enough – and mix it to prevent hot or cold spots.

 5. Place the change mat on the bathroom floor, covered in a towel, and undress your baby down to their nappy, then wrap them in the towel.